roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Vanessa was too scared to react.
 Did he really expect her to tell them about her life as the 'Red Rose Whore'?
 That would destroy the last ounce of respect those guys had left for her.
 She was Tucker's low fuckpet.
 But after this confession, she would be the entire staff's fucktoy.

  Exposing the truth to those two sleazy workers seemed especially horrible.
 Ramirez was a smug prick.
 He was so full of himself that he hit on everything with a heartbeat.
 He had even chatted up Vanessa before.
 She had considered it completely inappropriate as she was a club member and he was a working stiff.
 So she had given him a sharp, vocal brush-off which he still considered a personal affront.
 McKenzie was a typical blue-collar workman who loathed the club member's snobbish, haughty attitude.
 He had clashed with Vanessa before and her posh, arrogant behaviour had driven him nuts.
-Report_Story #2